zhc1503/ST-ReGE/README.md

-## The source codes for "ST-ReGE: A Novel Spatial-Temporal Residual Graph Convolutional Network for CVD" ##
+## Introduction ##
-The source codes only include the backbone for 300 nodes case and the way to construct graph-based ECG data.
+The source codes for "ST-ReGE: A Novel Spatial-Temporal Residual Graph Convolutional Network for CVD" The source codes only include the backbone for 300 nodes case and the way to construct graph-based ECG data.

 ## Paper:  ##